MagalixTechnologies/templates/stable/tensorflow-jupyter/README.md

 1- Create new app

-2- Select tensorflow-jupyter template from the data science templates
+2- Select tensorflow-jupyter template from the Data Science Apps templates

 3- You can now get the running application URL from the console, by clicking Endpoints
 ![Application Endpoints](../../docs/resources/mgx_endpoint.png "Application Endpoints")